phpmyadmin/phpmyadmin/config.rst

 " links and form for creating database or not at the starting main (right) frame.
 This setting does not check MySQL commands entered directly.
-Please note that to block the usage of phpinfo() in scripts, you have to put this in your *php.ini*:
+Please note that to block the usage of phpinfo() in scripts, you have to put this in your :file:`php.ini`:

 .. code-block:: none